jon-jacky/Piety/editors/edda.md

 *frame.win* is the current window, *frame.windows* is the list of windows, etc.

+In *edda*, the storage data structures are in the *st* module:
+*st.current* is the name of the current buffer, *st.buf* is the current buffer, *st.buffers* is the collection of buffers keyed by name.

 In *edda*, calls to the *ed* API must be prefixed by the module name *ed.*  For example: *ed.a('append line after dot')*.